 - Visit the free attractions.
 There are hundreds of free (or really cheap) things to do in London.
 Go do them.
 They are amazing.

 - Buy the London Pass.
 If you would like to see several paid sides, check out if the London Pass is worth it for you.

 - Cook at the hostel.
 Buying groceries will set you back around $50 per week, depending on how much you eat.
 I spent a lot less.
-Past residents also tend to leave leftover groceries when they check out.
+Past hostel residents often leave leftover groceries when they check out.
 Look for those as well!

 - Stay longer.
 I visited London for three weeks.
 This allowed me to take my time visiting attractions and, most importantly, spread out costs.
-I naturally broke up my expensive days doing (and spending) a lot with inexpensive days spent wandering aimlessly and occasionally sipping coffee in a cute cafe.
+I broke up my expensive days with inexpensive days filled with aimless wandering and people-watching in cafes.

 - Take a day tour with Golden Tours.
-These are incredibly high quality tours for comparatively inexpensive prices.
+These are incredibly high-quality tours for relatively inexpensive prices.

 - Purchase discounted tickets.
-Students and seniors will find the most discounts, however there are occasionally family discounts or pack discounts (purchasing entrance to several attractions at once).
-Nearly every attraction can be booked online at a discounted rate.
+Students and seniors will find the most discounts.
+However, there are occasionally family discounts or “pack” discounts that allow you to purchase entrance to several attractions at once.
+Book online for an even further discounted ticket.

 How You Can Save Even More Money

-- Eat fast food or at chains.
+- Eat fast food or at chain restaurants.
 It was not until the end of my stay in London that I realized how delicious British fast food and chain restaurants are.
-For some reason I refused to eat at these places when I did eat out, but I missed out on good budget food.
+For some reason, I refused to eat at these places, but I missed out on good budget food.

 - Bring snacks.
-Everyone needs a little pick-me-up mid-day.
+Everyone needs an energy boost mid-day.
 Instead of spending money at a coffee shop, buy snacks at the supermarket and bring them with you for the day.